 Hours: Monday - Friday 8:00 a.m. - 4:30 p.m.

-Benjamin I. Myers - Deputy City Manager/DPS Director
+Jeffery L. Mueller - Assistant City Manager/DPS Director

-Statement of Services: The Department of Public Services is responsible for the City's infrastructure as well as programming for nature appreciation, recreation, youth and the City's senior population.
+Statement of Services: The Department of Public Services is responsible for the City's infrastructure as well as programming for recreation and the City's senior population.
 The Department is comprised of the several divisions shown at left.
-These divisions cover roads and streets, water distribution and service, solid waste disposal and recycling, parks and grounds maintenance, the City's Nature Center and Little House on Hales Youth Center, recreation and senior programming, fleet maintenance, and custodial maintenance.
-Services are provided by a combination of City staff and contractual vendors.
+These divisions cover roads and streets, water distribution and service, solid waste disposal and recycling, parks and grounds maintenance, building maintenance the City's Nature Center, recreation and senior programming, fleet maintenance, and custodial maintenance.
+Services are provided by a combination of City staff and contractors.

 If you have questions that are not answered within the appropriate division page, try clicking on the FAQs button at left, which covers frequently asked questions about a variety of general topics of interest to residents.

 The following weight restrictions will be lifted on April 11, 2011 at 6:00am.

 During the months of March and April during Spring Weight Restrictions in each

 year, the maximum axle loadings allowable on concrete pavements or pavements with a

 concrete base is reduced by 25%from the normal (not weight restricted maximum)

 loading maximums.
 The normal loading axle maximums on all other types of roads